 - design and implement VR activities with appropriate scaffolding in place to help second language learners achieve the learning outcomes in a safe environment

 - facilitate workshops for Kaiako (teachers) in departments and institutions to support them in accessing the 'Ako Ao Mariko: VR for Learning Te Reo' app as an educational tool for personal professional learning and development.

-The project methodology will involve:
+The project methodology involved: